By Chang Noi

 Tue, December 12, 2006

-Over the past few days, Sondhi Limthongkul has made a mini-tour of the US, talking to audiences of Thais and interested observers.
+Over the past few days, Sondhi Limthongkul has made a mini-tour of the

 Underlying this fear is the huge divide in Thai society - not just the massive inequality in incomes, but the great imbalance in the distribution of social services and public goods, and also the cultural gap, which has widened as the city has grown richer, more confident and more dazzled by globalisation.
 Over a decade ago the political scientist Anek Laothammatas mused on the political consequences of having society divided into two virtual nations.
 The city people harboured dreams of a Western-style liberal democracy, but the villagers sent gangsters as MPs to the capital to wrest away whatever resources they could bring back to their constituencies while making some private benefit on the side.
 The constant clash of these two political cultures resulted in endemic political instability.
 Anek's answer was to educate the villagers in democracy, but also to put their needs on the national political agenda so that the gangsters would no longer have a role.